Learning to detect an oddball target with observations from an exponential family: A Sluggish and Modified GLRT

-It is the extremely simple nature of (\ref{eqn:kappa-update}) (and its translation to the natural or canonical parameter via (\ref{eqn:eta-update})) that provides ease of updating the posterior distribution of $\boldeta_1(j)$ and $\boldeta_2(j)$, given the observations, under $H = j$. }
+the maximum likelihood estimates of the odd and non-odd {\em expectation parameters} at time $n$ under $H=j$. {{Consider a sequence $\delta_n \rightarrow 0$.
+In cases when the maximum likelihood estimates of the canonical parameter does not exist, we choose $\boldeta_1^*(j)$ and $\boldeta_2^*(j)$ as follows }} It is the extremely simple nature of (\ref{eqn:kappa-update}) (and its translation to the natural or canonical parameter via (\ref{eqn:eta-update})) that provides ease of updating the posterior distribution of $\boldeta_1(j)$ and $\boldeta_2(j)$, given the observations, under $H = j$. } {{ We now substitute {(\ref{eqn:eta-update})} into the likelihood function in (\ref{eqn:likelihood}) to get